samarth1211/RootsAndWingsWebGLProject/README.md

 The Demo is made for Desktop envronment.
 It will have odd behaviours on Modile devices.
-Do not Watch it on Mobile Devices.
+Try not Watch it on Mobile Devices.
+Even if you do please try watching it on Mozilla FireFox.

 Recomended Browser: Mozilla FireFox

-Demo als Tested on: Google Chrome, Microsoft Edge(Latest Version)
+Demo also Tested on: Google Chrome, Microsoft Edge(Latest Version)